 Of course, a Washington, D.C. visit must include monument and memorial sightseeing.
 The National Mall and Memorial Parks is often the first stop.
 Here, you can pay respects at the Vietnam Veterans Memorial, ascend the Washington Monument obelisk, and visit Honest Abe.
 Night owls will appreciate that they can avoid crowds by visiting the Lincoln Memorial overnight; the memorial is accessible to the public 24-hours a day.

 Book your next flight to the Capitol Region on Southwest®.
 Southwest Airlines flies to Ronald Reagan Washington National Airport often, making it easy to plan your next getaway.
 Book with confidence, knowing that the process will be straightforward from flight selection to checkout.
 Of course, having a memorable trip to Washington, D.C. is about more than finding a great deal on a flight.
 Learn more about the Southwest® Experience and book your upcoming flight to Ronald Reagan Washington National Airport.

 Want to fly into another airport Southwest serves?
-Consider booking a flight to Baltimore/Washington International Airport/Thurgood Marshall or Washington Dulles International Airport.
+Consider booking a flight to Washington Dulles International Airport or Baltimore/Washington International Thurgood Marshall Airport.

 Got flexible travel plans?